Non-Alcoholic Fatty Liver Disease

 How is NAFLD diagnosed?

-Your caregiver will ask about your medical conditions.
-He may ask about your past and current medicines.
-He will also check for other conditions that may be causing your symptoms.
-You may need any of the following tests:
+Your healthcare provider will ask about your medical conditions.
+He or she may ask about your past and current medicines.
+He or she will also check for other conditions that may be causing your symptoms.
+You may need any of the following:

 - Blood tests will show how well your liver is working.
 They may also be used to get information about your overall health and find the cause of your NAFLD.